C1C0/internal-team-skolska-stranka/_documentation/adrs/0001-Router.md

 We used .htaccess to route all traffic through the index file in the public directory, because we didn't want to access other files in the public server directory.
 We created an array of Route objects, which contains properties about current route like path, ENUM Method type and callback function.
 When accessing the path, we search through this list to find the exact result and we call the function.

 ## Consequences
-In the future, we will need to expand this function to use class methods instead of local functions.
-We will need to secure Cross-site request forgery.
+In the future, we will need to secure Cross-site request forgery and dynamic routes, route caching.